bioinfo-ucsd/.github/profile/README.md

 2. guidelines and executable tutorials for comptutional biology and bioinformatics workflows (we welcome contributions from *anybody* via pull request!)

 With these materials, we hope the organization will support computational biology and bioinformatics at UC San Diego and the wider community.

+Here's how to get started:

+1. 👩‍💻 Take a look at our [contribution guidelines](../CONTRIBUTING.md)
+2. 🌈 Please abide by our [community code of conduct](../CODE_OF_CONDUCT.md)

 <!-- TODO: a list of things in this org -->